PhilippOesch/rlcard/rlcard/games/cego/readme.md

 This class represents a single round.
 The first player of the round is the winner of the previous round.
 Cego consists of 11 rounds.

+## Judger

+The judger class generates the payoffs for the players.

+If the player who receives the reward is the cego player only this player receives it.
+If the player who receives the reward is not the cego player, everybody but the cego player receives the reward.

 ## Testing

 **test.py** contains the test cases for the game.